-You’re missing the boat if you aren’t using Data Elements in Adobe DTM or Adobe Launch.
+You’re missing the boat if you aren’t using Data Elements in Adobe Launch (now Adobe Data Collection Tags).
 Data Elements are built so you don’t have to rely on JavaScript or type the same text over and over again.
 Using Data Elements saves a whole lot of time and makes your rules leaner/cleaner.
 They work like a variable in math or coding.
 Each Data Element, like a variable, has a key and value pair.

 For example, my Adobe Analytics implementation ID might be mysite-prod.
 I’ll set this as a Data Element so that I don’t have to type that out each time I want to use that value.
 The name (key) of my Data Element would be something like Implementation ID while the value would be set as mysite-prod.
 Now whenever I want to use that value I simply reference the Implementation ID Data Element and it will input mysite-prod.
 One of the biggest benefits of this is that if I need to change the Implementation ID across 20 different rules and extensions, I only need to update it in one place!

 Proper use of Data Elements can ease the transition from Adobe DTM to Launch and are important to understand before going into any new implementation.
 If you’re a DTM veteran, this will look very familiar.
-If you’re unsure what Adobe Launch brings to the table, check out my article on Adobe DTM vs. Launch.
+If you’re unsure what Adobe Launch brings to the table, check out my guides here:

 How to Use Data Elements